August 4th, 2020

 The BVI Opens its Borders to Citizens

 The good news is that the British Virgin Islands opened its borders on June 2nd for nationals, belongers, holders of permanent residence and naturalised citizens.
-Although September 1st has been rumored, no official date has been announced for when visitors to be able to return to the BVI.
+There still is no official date for when visitors to be able to return to the BVI.
 We will keep you up to date on any further announcements.

 Opened in June